Take a look at some of our past and current projects.

 FWFC feminist slogan workshop for Barber Lates at the Barber Institute Birmingham, including an introduction to feminist protest signs and slogans through history, and a guide to generating your own.

 Talk Ain’t Cheap fundraiser at Centrala in Digbeth, Birmingham, raising funds for The Haven refuge’s telephone interpretation service.
-The service is vitally important to supporting non-English speaking women to access domestic violence services.
+The service is vitally important to supporting non-English speaking women to access domestic abuse services.

-FWFC at the Women’s Strike 2018, Reclaim the Night 2019 and with Birmingham YouthStrike4Climate at the Global Climate Strike 2019.
-FWFC at the Women’s Strike were featured in the Birmingham Museum and Art Gallery Women Power Protest exhibition publication, in a stunning piece by artist and FWFC member Sarah Taylor Silverwood.
+FWFC at the Women’s Strike 2018, Reclaim the Night 2019, with Birmingham YouthStrike4Climate at the Global Climate Strike 2019, and Pregnant Then Screwed March of the Mummies protest, 2022.
+FWFC at the Women’s Strike were featured in the Birmingham Museum and Art Gallery’s Women Power Protest exhibition publication in 2018, in a stunning piece by artist and FWFC member Sarah Taylor Silverwood.